Key Takeaways About a Zip of Weed

 - The price of a zip varies based on quality, region, and many other factors.

-Understanding the commonly used slang terms for cannabis measurements is incredibly helpful when buying flower.
+Understanding the slang terms commonly used for cannabis measurements is incredibly helpful when buying flower.
 Phrases like "eighths," "quarters," and "zips" can be confusing if you’re unaware of what they mean.

 How Much is in a Zip, and Where Does the Term Come From?